EdwinEstep/PositProcessingUnit/README.md

 # PositProcessingUnit
 Open-source SystemVerilog HDL model for a Posit-compatible arithmetic unit.
 HDL in this repository, as well as the associated testbench, was modified from [PACoGen](https://github.com/manish-kj/PACoGen).

+Currently, the only change has been to make addition and subtraciton explicitly use carry lookahead logic.
+The carry lookahead module was borrowed from [nandland's design](https://github.com/nandland/nandland/tree/master/Carry%20Lookahead%20Adder).

+`pending synthesis...`

 <br>

 ## Resources